QumranKhan/Shadi-Form/README.md

-PURPOSE: Provide a FREE webpage for parents in the UK (specifically London) to find spouses for their British-born Pakistani children
+PURPOSE: Provide a FREE INTRODUCTORY webpage for parents in the UK (specifically London) to find spouses for their British-born Pakistani children